 Heat is the transfer of kinetic energy from one medium or object to another or via energy source to a medium or object.
-This energy transfer can occur in three ways namely radiation, conduction and convection.
-Heat is a form of energy that produces change in temperature of any substance.
+This energy transfer can occur in three ways namely radiation, conduction, and convection.
+Heat is a form of energy that produces a change in the temperature of any substance.

 The Specific Heat formula is given as

 - m is the mass of the body

 Heat formula can be applied to find the heat transfer, mass, specific heat, or temperature difference.

 Heat is expressed in Joules (J).

 Determine the heat needed to raise a half kg of iron from 250 C to 600 C?

 Given parameters are